Ferdinand II of Aragon: Legacy and succession

 During the reign of Ferdinand and Isabella, Spain pursued alliances through marriage with Portugal, Habsburg Austria, and Burgundy.
 Their first-born daughter Isabella was married to Manuel I of Portugal, and their first-born son John was married to Margaret of Austria.
-However, the deaths of these children, and the death of Isabella, altered the succession plan forcing Ferdinand to yield the government of Castile to Philip of Habsburg, the husband of his second daughter Joanna.
+However, the deaths of these children, and the death of Isabella, altered the succession plan.
+Ferdinand had to yield the government of Castile to Philip of Habsburg, the husband of his second daughter Joanna.

-In 1502, the members of the Aragonese Cortes gathered in Zaragoza, and Parliaments of the Kingdom of Valencia and the Principality of Catalonia in Barcelona, as members of the Crown of Aragon, swore an oath of loyalty to their daughter Joanna as heiress, but Alonso de Aragón, Archbishop of Saragossa, stated firmly that this oath was invalid and did not change the law of succession which could only be done by formal legislation by the Cortes with the King.
+In 1502, the Aragonese Cortes, gathered in Zaragoza, and the parliaments of the Kingdom of Valencia and the Principality of Catalonia in Barcelona, as members of the Crown of Aragon, swore an oath of loyalty to Joanna as heiress.
+But Alonso de Aragón, Archbishop of Saragossa, stated firmly that this oath was invalid and did not change the law of succession; that could only be done by formal legislation by the Cortes with the King.
 So, when King Ferdinand died on 23 January 1516, his daughter Joanna inherited the Crown of Aragon, and his grandson Charles became Governor General (regent).
 Nevertheless, the Flemish wished that Charles assume the royal title, and this was supported by his paternal grandfather the Holy Roman Emperor Maximilian I and by Pope Leo X. Consequently, after Ferdinand II's funeral on 14 March 1516, Charles I was proclaimed King of Castile and of Aragon jointly with his mother.
 Finally, the Castilian Regent, Cardinal Jiménez de Cisneros accepted the fait accompli, and the Castilian and Aragonese Cortes paid homage to him as King of Aragon jointly with his mother.